 Why marketing on Facebook still makes sense for businesses

-Facebook has over 2 billion active users, with half of these users being active every single day.
-Compare this to the relatively measly 328 million users that Twitter has, and you can easily see why Facebook still dominates the world of social media marketing.
+Facebook has over 2.38 billion active users, with half of these users being active every single day.
+Compare this to the relatively measly 328 million users that Twitter has, or even Instagram’s 1 billion users, and it’s clear that Facebook still has some pretty serious clout.

 93% of social media marketers prefer to use Facebook Ads to advertise online.
 Source: Industry Report 2018